Strawberryai/ProyectManager/README.md

 ## Description

 This a web focused project manager.
-It takes all the project ins the *projects* directory and organizes them so you can access by *localhost:8000* port.
+It takes all the project inside the *projects* directory and organizes them so you can access by *localhost:8000* port.

-The main purpose of this project is to make it easier to develop fast test to try something related with scrpting.
+The main purpose of this project is to make it easier to develop fast tests to try something related with scrpting.

 # Start the app